-On May 1, 2017 and in connection with the acquisition of the medical imaging business (the "Acquired Detector Business"), Varex entered into a new secured revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$200 million with a five-year term, and a secured term facility (the "Term Facility" and together with the Revolving Credit Facility, the "Credit Agreement") in an aggregate principal amount of \$400 million.
+On May 1, 2017 in connection with an acquisition Varex entered into a new secured revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$200 million with a five-year term, and a secured term facility (the "Term Facility" and together with the Revolving Credit Facility, the "Credit Agreement") in an aggregate principal amount of \$400 million, which is subsequently amended.
 The Term Facility will be repaid over five years, with 5.0% payable in quarterly installments during each of the first two years of the term thereof, 7.5% payable in quarterly installments during the third and fourth years of the term thereof, and 10% payable in quarterly installments in the fifth year of the term thereof, with the remaining amount due at maturity.
-Varex used the net proceeds from the Term Facility, and the net proceeds from approximately \$97 million drawn on the Revolving Credit Facility, to pay the approximately \$276 million purchase price for the acquisition of the Acquired Detector Business, plus related credit facility fees, and to repay all of Varex's obligations under the previous credit agreement.
+Varex used the net proceeds from the Term Facility, and the net proceeds from approximately \$97 million drawn on the Revolving Credit Facility, to pay the purchase price for the acquisition of the medical imaging business of PerkinElmer, Inc., plus related credit facility fees, and to repay all Varex's obligations under the previous credit agreement.
 Both the Term Facility and Revolving Credit Facility expire on May 1, 2022.